 I took the sitemap and the wireframe to perform first-click testing online.
 Basically, I proposed users to perform a specific task on the wireframe and observed how they flowed through it - what paths they chose, where did they get lost, and how easy was them to find a way to complete those tasks.

 As per my testing results, users were able to identify the correct path 80% of the times.
 However, the area of failure was glaringly evident.
 I noticed that the meal cancellation policy and function was not very clear.
 Users struggled with that task and ultimately only 20% of them were even able to find a resolution.
 Also the zip-code had to be very front and centered, since we didn't want to the users to go through the ordering process only to find that the restaurant doesn't deliver to them.

 User testing was followed by making necessary tweaks in the wireframes and diving straight into creating the look and feel of the website which included establishing a brand identity, color palette, type treatment and photography.

 FROM WIREFRAMES TO HIGH FIDELITY PROTOTYPES:

-Based on user research and a few more tests, the following was the development from wireframe stage to prototype.
+The following was the development from wireframe stage to prototype.
 As you notice below, the header menu bar finally got collapsed into a hamburger menu on the right so the image of food gets more real estate.
-Also a few changes were incorporated in terms of the placement of the Zipcode field since that was the first thing we wanted the user to check before browsing the rest of the site.
+Also a few changes were incorporated in terms of the placement of the Zip-code field since that was the first thing we wanted the user to check before browsing the rest of the site.
 Footer items were also added to tackle a few details that were previously missing.